 If you frequently suffer from unwanted breakouts, you should look for sheets that are light, breathable, and antibacterial.
 However, there are also a few bed sheet fabrics you should avoid.
 These include:

 All of these materials tend to trap heat, bacteria, and other harmful germs.
 Even though you may be tempted to reach for these sheets during the colder months, you should still opt for a more breathable option for the sake of your skin.

 Other best practices to avoid irritating your skin with bed sheets

 When it comes to your bed sheets, selecting the right material isn't the only thing you can do to help improve your skin health.
 There are also quite a few best practices you can adopt in your daily life that can help reduce breakouts and acne flare-ups.

 Wash your sheets frequently

+You can always opt for cotton pillowcases if you're a hot sleeper looking for something more absorbent.
 Cotton offers great airflow and moisture-wicking properties.
 Organic cotton is even better.
 It yields longer staple fibers resulting in a more breathable fabric.
 It's also grown without harmful chemicals that could irritate your skin.

 Stick to a nightly face-washing routine

 If you're bringing all the dirt you've accumulated on the surface of your skin during the day into your bed, you're pretty much guaranteed to wake up with a pimple.
-So make sure to cleanse your face each night before getting your beauty sleep.
+So make sure to stick to a consistent skin care routine each night before getting your beauty sleep.